iAbdelRahim/personal_assistant/readme.md

 - `DEFAULT_COLLECTION_PREFIX` changes automatic collection slugs (derived from filenames).
 - `CACHE_MAX_SIZE` / `CACHE_SIMILARITY` tune the semantic cache.
 - `LLM_*` picks the provider/model/base URL; with Docker compose it defaults to the in-network Ollama service.
+- `OPEN_MODE=false` swaps the pipeline to Gemini embeddings/LLM; configure the Gemini API key and model names via `GEMINI_*` variables.
 - `UPLOAD_DIR` defines where temporary uploads live (ensure the directory exists and is mounted/shared if you run multiple services).

+> ⚠️ **Gemini quota note:** Google’s Gemini free tier enforces tight rate/usage limits.
+If you run with `OPEN_MODE=false` using the free tier, you may encounter quota errors during large ingestions or multi-query chat sessions—upgrade your plan or throttle usage accordingly.

 ## Development Notes